ithinu/warbl2raw/README.md

+I am adding a raw mode in this fork.
+It does not work yet.

 ## WARBL2 is an open-source USB MIDI and BLE MIDI wind controller.

 Please see the web site for more info: